-How powerful is the sun?
-According to the U.S. National Renewable Energy Laboratories (NREL), the amount of energy from the sunlight that falls to the earth in one hour could supply the world’s energy needs for an entire year!
-Powerful indeed.
+The sun is the single most abundant energy source in our solar system.
+Without it, we’d be just another cold rock floating through space.
+But exactly how powerful is the sun?
+According to the U.S. National Renewable Energy Laboratories (NREL), the amount of energy from sunlight that hits the Earth in one hour could supply the world’s energy needs for an entire year!
+That’s pretty powerful.

 How does a solar panel work?